1026295417/pytorch-network-slimming/README.md

 # PyTorch Network Slimming

 This repo implements the following paper in [PyTorch](https://pytorch.org):

 [**Learning Efficient Convolutional Networks Through Network Slimming**](http://openaccess.thecvf.com/content_iccv_2017/html/Liu_Learning_Efficient_Convolutional_ICCV_2017_paper.html)

 Different with most other popular network slimming repos, this implementation enables training & pruning models in hand with a few lines of new codes.
 Writing codes specifically for pruning is not required.
+Moreover, the pruned model can be further improved and deployed with toolkits supporting ONNX.
+An example of further acceleration with OpenVINO is included.

 BN layers are automatically identified by 1) parse the traced graph by [TorchScript](https://pytorch.org/docs/stable/jit.html), and 2) identify **prunable BN layers** which only have Convolution(groups=1)/Linear in preceding & succeeding layers.
 Example of a **prunable BN**: